oscarotero/css-style-guide/README.md

 ## Modifiers

 A module or property may have modifiers.
 A modifier is used to change styles under some contexts or status.
-Unlike, for instance, BEM, the modifiers are other classes that you can combine with modules and properties.
-These classes may begin with `.is-*` and `.has-*`.
+Unlike, for instance, BEM, the modifiers are independent classes that you can combine with modules and properties.
+These classes must start with `.is-*` and `.has-*`.

 The `.is-*` modifier changes the element with a specific status.
 Some examples: